SILK ROAD RAIL ADVENTURE

 The top-notch Poikalon Complex is today’s main event.
 When you see the patterned hues of blue and yellow brick glowing in the sun, you’ll soon agree that it’s one of the most awe-inspiring places you’ve ever seen.
 Local legend has it that Genghis Khan was so impressed with Poikalon that he couldn’t bring himself to destroy it.
 What a relief!

-This evening, you’ll peel back the layers and explore Bukhara with a local woman who will lead you through the city’s backstreets – teaching you the national rituals of Bukhara and sharing her family stories.
+After the tourist-free streets of Turkmenistan, today you will feel the difference.
+Yep!
+Bukhara is a must on every traveller’s list in this region.
+This evening, though, you’ll get to peel back the layers and explore Bukhara with a local woman who will lead you through the city’s backstreets and away from those big-bus groups and their flag-waving guides.
+She’ll teach you the national rituals of Bukhara and share her family stories.
 You won’t find a better history lesson than this.

-Accommodation: Hotel Amelia (or similar), Bukhara – Uzbekistan
+Accommodation: Sasha & Son (or similar), Bukhara – Uzbekistan

 Start the day by meeting Rahman, a famous, sixth-generation embroidery master whose work has graced galleries across the world.
 Entering his artistic home, you’ll learn all about the age-old techniques he uses to create Uzbekistan’s best embroidery works.

 After such a unique experience, it’s only fair that you have a unique lunch to fit the mood.
 We’ve got just the ticket – a private dining room reserved just for you MagRailers.
 Entertainment?
 We’ve got that covered too.
-The Local Bukhara Philharmonic Band will perform traditional song and dance as you gorge on plov, the hearty rice dish beloved across the region.
-If only lunch was like this every day!
+The Local Bukhara Philharmonic Band will perform traditional song and dance as you gorge on plov – the hearty rice dish beloved across the region.
+If only lunch were like this every day!

 This afternoon is bittersweet – it’s your final train journey of the adventure.
 The sleek, high-speed train you’re boarding today is a far cry from some of the Soviet clangers you’ve ridden on so far.
 It’s the perfect way to round off this unforgettable journey.
-Next stop: Samarkand!
+Next stop today: Samarkand!

-Accommodation: Hotel Rabat (or similar), Samarkand – Uzbekistan
+Accommodation: Arka Boutique Hotel (or similar), Samarkand – Uzbekistan

 As you stand at its centre, you won’t be able to help but feel small.
 With the three iconic madrassas – Ulugbek, Sherdor and Tillya Kori – wrapping around you in a kaleidoscope of blues, golds and fiery reds, you’ll only be able to form one thought… “wow”!